sgelernter/watch-that-mix/README.md

 #### Saturday/Sunday

- - Assemble necessary audio resources.
+ - ~~Assemble necessary audio resources.
 These will be approximately 15-second clips, comprising 4 intro slide clips and 6 clips for each processor slide for an estimated 34-40 clips depending on processor categorization.
-These will need to be pulled from old pro tools sessions, ~~and for variety some will need to be cleared for use with the artists.~~ (PARTIALLY DONE)
+These will need to be pulled from old pro tools sessions, and for variety some will need to be cleared for use with the artists.~~
  - ~~Implement player/toggle buttons functionality~~

 #### Monday